 c.
 Display appropriate flexibility and adaptability in the face of stress or uncertainty.

 d.
-Compliance with standards, policies, and practices set forth in the EVMS Student Handbook and the MPH Academic Student Handbook.
+Compliance with standards, policies and practices set forth in the EVMS Institutional Handbook and the MPH Academic Student Handbook.